Token Based Authentication in Web API

 }

-1. Here, we set the path for generating the tokens ashttp://localhost:portnumber/token”.
-Later we will see how to issue an HTTP Post request to generate the access token.
+1. Here, we set the path for generating the tokens as http://localhost:portnumber/token.
+Later, we will see how to issue an HTTP Post request to this endpoint to generate the access token.

 2. We have specified the expiry time for the access token as 24 hours.
-So if the user tried to use the same access token after 24 hours from the issue time, then this request will be rejected and HTTP status code 401 will be returned.
+So if the user tries to use the same access token after 24 hours from the issue time, then this request will be rejected, and HTTP status code 401 will be returned.

 3. We also specified the implementation on how to validate the client credentials for users asking for the access tokens in the custom class named MyAuthorizationServerProvider.

-Finally, we passed the options to the extension method UseOAuthAuthorizationServer which will add the authentication middleware to the pipeline.
+Finally, we passed the options to the extension method UseOAuthAuthorizationServer, which will add the authentication middleware to the Request Processing Pipeline.

-Now we need to create Web API resources.
-To do so, add an empty Web API Controller, where we will add some action methods so that we can check the Token-Based Authentication is working fine or not.
+Now, we need to create Web API resources.
+To do so, add an empty Web API Controller, where we will add some action methods to check whether the Token-Based Authentication is working fine or not.

 using System.Linq;